-- details of the project partner - an overview of how the project partner will work with the lead organisation and any other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project partner will bring to the group

-- the roles/responsibilities the project partner will undertake, and the resources it will contribute (if any) - details of a nominated management level contact officer.
+- details of the project partner - an overview of how the project partner will work with the lead organisation and any other project partners in the group to successfully complete the project - an outline of the relevant experience and/or expertise the project partner will bring to the group - the roles/responsibilities the project partner will undertake, and the resources it will contribute (if any) - details of a nominated management level contact officer.

-You must have a formal arrangement in place with all parties prior to execution of the grant agreement.
+You must have an arrangement in place with all parties prior to execution of the grant agreement.
+For consortiums we require a letter of intent as evidence of this arrangement.